 BU 211.
 MANAGERIAL ACCOUNTING

 Analysis and use of both accounting data and periodic statements, operating and capital budgets, costing and control of operations, and various periodic profit-planning designs.
-Prerequisite: BU 210.
+Prerequisite: BU 210 with a grade of C or better.

 BU 215.
 FINANCIAL PLANNING